jsermeno/amby/README.md

 # amby

-A statistics visualization library built on top of [Charts](https://github.com/timbod7/haskell-chart).
-Amby provides a high level interface to quickly use visualization to explore data.
+A statistics visualization library built on top of [Chart](https://github.com/timbod7/haskell-chart) heavily inspired by [Seaborn](https://github.com/mwaskom/seaborn).
+Amby provides a high level interface to quickly display attractive visualizations.

 ## Dependencies

-To use amby you'll first need to install Charts and gtk2hs if you don't already have them.
+To use amby you'll first need to install Chart and gtk2hs if you don't already have them.

 ### Mac OS X

-Here are the instructions I used to install Charts and gtk2hs on OS X El Capitan with stack.
+Here are the instructions I used to install Chart and gtk2hs on OS X El Capitan with stack.

 ```
 stack install Chart-diagrams